mjmcfalls/Ascom_ChromeExtension/README.md

   * Confirmations Only - Provides confirmation prompts to verify if all the tokens should be deleted.
   * No Warnings - No confirmation prompts or prompts relating to page refreshes.

+Once configured, the button will appear under the Authorized Session section in the user profile.
+If there are no authorized sessions, the button will not appear.

+## Images
+![alt text][example]

+[example]: clearAllButton.png "Example of button in web page"

+## Notes
+* Only validated on Unite Context 10.4.1.5